 - Showcases the power of public-private partnerships with more than 30 committed partners.

-WiSci 2020 (Morocco, Indonesia): In 2020, WiSci will be held in Ifrane, Morocco (July 15-28th, 2020) for 100 high school girls from Morocco, Cote d’Ivoire and the USA at the Al Akhawayn University.
-Sustaining Partners of WiSci Morocco include Girl Up, Google, Caterpillar Foundation, and local partners include the Al Akhawayn University, the Millennium Challenge Account – Cote d’Ivoire, and the Millennium Challenge Account – Morocco.
-WiSci Indonesia (August 16th -29th, 2020) will bring together 100 high school girls girls from Indonesia, Laos, Malaysia (with preference given to applicants from Penang and Sarawak), Fiji, Kiribati, Nauru, Tonga and Tuvalu, the USA and Vietnam at the American Corner at the Universitas Tanjungpura Pontianak in Pontianak, Indonesia.
-Sustaining Partners of WiSci Indonesia include Girl Up, Google, Caterpillar Foundation, and local partners include the Universitas Tanjungpura.
+WiSci 2020 (Morocco, Indonesia): In 2020, WiSci was held in Ifrane, Morocco (July 15-28th, 2020) for 100 high school girls from Morocco, Cote d’Ivoire and the USA at the Al Akhawayn University.
+Sustaining Partners of WiSci Morocco included Girl Up, Google, Caterpillar Foundation, and local partners included the Al Akhawayn University, the Millennium Challenge Account – Cote d’Ivoire, and the Millennium Challenge Account – Morocco.
+WiSci Indonesia (August 16th-29th, 2020) brought together 100 high school girls from Indonesia, Laos, Malaysia (with preference given to applicants from Penang and Sarawak), Fiji, Kiribati, Nauru, Tonga and Tuvalu, the USA and Vietnam at the American Corner at the Universitas Tanjungpura Pontianak in Pontianak, Indonesia.
+Sustaining Partners of WiSci Indonesia included Girl Up, Google, Caterpillar Foundation, and local partners included the Universitas Tanjungpura.

 Founded in 2015, WiSci is an annual approximately two-week long camp that brings together girls from around the world for an intensive program funded by private sector partners and the USG.
 Building on the success and interest in WiSci, GP is scaling the partnership to encompass more regions and camps per year, and is building the foundation for the partnership’s sustainability by establishing a secretariat.